Fighting for a fairer society

 So today, I’m proud to announce a new strand of work at Doteveryone we’re calling “Digital Society”.
 I’ll be leading this area of work for the organisation, focusing on the building blocks of an equitable, fair society that are being affected by the internet.
 Practically speaking, these will be in areas like law and justice, care, news and information, democracy, and public institutions.
 (Note: although we believe health and education are incredibly relevant to this conversation, we also recognise that many other organisations are already leading work on those topics.)

 Making this work a priority will mean Doteveryone can engage with some wider themes of activity that we know are going on outside of the technology sector.
-We’re looking forward to working with and that are , including but also going beyond government services or digital public services.
+We’re looking forward to working with networks of people and projects that are building alternative models of the future, including but also going beyond government services or digital public services.

 What we’ve done so far